Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: The method using the followership network

 \section{The method using the followership network}

-The follower list of users was used to create a network combining information from mentions and friendship, as done by O'Sullivan et. al~\cite{o2017integrating}, and then compare the results with the ones gotten by using only the mentions' network.
-It was also used to infer parents and children among the different users who tweeted the same text by following Goel et al~\cite{goel2016structural}'s information diffusion analysis method.
-We retrieved all users that compose the Repeal the $8^{th}$ dataset and, using the Twitter Academic Research API again, we gathered all users followed by each user.
-We retrieved the friends of $181,225$ ($95.9\%$) out of the $188,928$ users in the mentions dataset.
+The follower list of users was used to create a network combining information from mentions and followership, as done by O'Sullivan et al.~\cite{o2017integrating}, and then compare the results with the ones obtained by using only the mentions network.
+It was also used to infer parents and children among the different users who tweeted the same text by following Goel et al.'s~\cite{goel2016structural} information diffusion analysis method.
+We retrieved all users that compose the Repeal the $8^\textrm{th}$ dataset and, using the Twitter Academic Research API again, we gathered all users followed by each user.
+We retrieved the followers of $181\,225$ ($95.9\%$) out of the $188\,928$ users in the mentions dataset.
 The number of links in the followership dataset is over $18$ million.
-The difference between number of users gathered for the followership dataset in comparison with the mentions dataset is due to the method to retrieve friends from a user.
-It works only for present active accounts, i.e., if an user in the tweets graph has deleted or deactivated their account, their friends cannot be retrieved.
-We also observe that 95.4\% of the users have a list consisting of 1 to 500 friends after filtering by friends that used at least one of the tracked hashtags.
-The user with the largest number of friends using the tracked hashtags have 12,465 of them.
+The difference between number of users gathered for the followership dataset in comparison with the mentions dataset is due to the method to retrieve followers from a user.
+It works only for present active accounts, i.e., if an user in the mentions dataset has deleted or deactivated their account, their followers cannot be retrieved.
+We also observe that $95.4\%$ of the users have a list consisting of 1 to 500 followers after filtering by followers that used at least one of the tracked hashtags.
+The user with the largest number of followers using the tracked hashtags have $12\,465$ of them.